ludesdeveloper/terraform_ansible_kubernetes_aws_cloud_provider/README.md

 Please type "yes", then hit enter (Next time you recreate cluster, terraform.tfvars will still avaible, you can type "no")

-6. **'Please input access_key :'**.
+6. **'Please input access_key :'**

 Input your access_key, you can get it from your AWS IAM, then hit enter

-7. **'Please input secret_key :'**.
+7. **'Please input secret_key :'**

 Input your secret_key, you can get it from your AWS IAM also, then hit enter

-8. **'Please input cluster_name :'**.
+8. **'Please input cluster_name :'**

 Please give name to your cluster then hit enter

-9. **'Do you want to re-generate keypair?'**.
+9. **'Do you want to re-generate keypair?'**

 Please type "yes" then hit enter (Next time you recreate cluster, keypair will still avaible, you can type "no")

-10. **'Enter passphrase (empty for no passphrase):'**.
+10. **'Enter passphrase (empty for no passphrase):'**

 You can leave it empty or adding passphrase then hit enter

-11. **'Enter same passphrase again:'**.
+11. **'Enter same passphrase again:'**

 You can leave it empty or re type the same passphrase then hit enter

 12. It will take a while, and then generating output